blablacar/dgr/README.md

 |   |-- build
 |   |   `-- 10.install.sh              # Scripts to be run when building
 |   |-- build-late
-|   |   `-- 10.setup.sh                # Scripts to be run when building after the copy of files
+|   |   `-- 10.build-late.sh           # Scripts to be run when building after the copy of files
-|   |-- build-setup
+|   |-- builder
-|   |   `-- 10.setup.sh                # Scripts to be run directly on source host before building
+|   |   `-- 10.prepare.sh              # Scripts to be run inside the builder to prepare the aci
 |   |-- inherit-build-early
 |   |   `-- 10.inherit-build-early.sh  # Scripts stored in ACI and executed while used as a dependency
 |   |-- inherit-build-late